SegMatch: A semi-supervised learning method for surgical instrument segmentation: Data availability statement

-\textbf{Adversarial augmentation analysis:} We further evaluated the sensitivity of our results to changes in the maximum amplitude value $\epsilon$ of the adversarial perturbation as shown in Figure~\ref{equi} and qualitatively illustrated in Figure~\ref{fgsmre}.
+We further evaluated the sensitivity of our results to changes in the maximum amplitude value $\epsilon$ of the adversarial perturbation as shown in Figure~\ref{equi} and qualitatively illustrated in Figure~\ref{fgsmre}.
 When increasing from $\epsilon$ = 0.0 (i.e. no perturbation), we observed a consistent pattern across different ratios of labelled data for both FGSM and I-FGSM.
 Initially, as $\epsilon$ increased, the segmentation performance improved, reaching its peak at approximately $\epsilon$ = 0.08.
 However, beyond this optimal point, the performance started to decline, indicating that stronger perturbations can enhance the model's performance only within a certain range.

 In this work, by precisely defining the acceptable range of perturbations, we restrict the perturbations within the $\epsilon$-neighbourhood, which ensures that the integrity of the instrument pixels is preserved while introducing subtle variations that aid in improved generalization of the model.
 Comparing FGSM and I-FGSM, we found that I-FGSM showed superior performance to FGSM before reaching the optimal $\epsilon$ value.
 However, after the optimal point, I-FGSM exhibited a more significant decrease in the model's performance compared to FGSM, which suggests that I-FGSM has a higher attack success rate than FGSM but becomes more harmful to the model when the attacking amplitude is large.

 We also varied the number of I-FGSM iterations as shown in Table~\ref{tabeladvmethod} and qualitatively illustrated in Figure~\ref{fgsmre}.
 Increasing the number of iterations in the I-FGSM attack shows a minor improvement consistent with expectations that it increases the attach success rate.
 However, it is important to consider that this small improvement in segmentation performance through increased iterations comes with a trade-off in computational efficiency.